-- 1. Conduct an audience analysis in order to understand the audience's interests. - 2.
+- 1. Conduct an audience analysis to understand the audience's interests. - 2.
 Choose a specific purpose and a topic appropriate for the assignment. - 3.
 The presentation should be well organized.
 It should include an attention-getting introduction, a central idea statement, a preview of main points, appropriate supporting material, and a memorable conclusion. - 4.
 Choose any of the organizational arrangements described in the text as a way of arranging your main points. - 5.
 The presentation should be 3 minutes long. - 6.
 Use at least three sources of information. - 7.
 The presentation should also include at least three types of supporting materials. - 8.
 Your presentation should be delivered extemporaneously.
 Use a set of note cards as a guide.
+Be prepared to scan or photograph and upload your note cards to the Moodle shell.
 Do not read from a manuscript or memorize your presentation. - 9.
-On the day of the presentation, turn in a word processed complete sentence preparation outline. - 10.
-Turn in a bibliography of sources with your outline.
+On the day of the presentation, upload a word processed, complete sentence, preparation outline to the course shell. - 10.
+Upload a bibliography of sources with your outline.
 The bibliography should be word processed in APA standard bibliographic format. - 11.
-Dress appropriately on the day of your presentation.
+Dress appropriately on the day of your presentation. - 12.
+As you listen to others' presentations be attentive and supportive.
+You should applaud each speaker's presentation.